 |Photo (c) George Duffield|

-You’re invited to join Randall Arauz, 2010 Goldman Environmental Prize Winner, and me, Todd Steiner, STRP's Executive Director, on a 12 day live-aboard research expedition to Cocos Island National Park to help us study the sea turtles and sharks of the region.
+You’re invited to join me, Todd Steiner, Executive Director of the Sea Turtle Restoration Project, on an 10 or 12-day live-aboard dive research expedition to Cocos Island National Park to help study the sea turtles and sharks of the region.
 Our aim is to better understand these species' movements, and collect data necessary to advocate for marine protected “swimways.”
-Your participation may be tax-deductible*.
+Joining us for our November 2013 expedition will be award-winning conservationist Randall Arauz and marine biologists Dr. Boris Worm and Dr. Alex Hearn.
+Your participation as a volunteer research assistant may be tax-deductible*.

 To read testimonials from previous expedition participants, click here.

 Cocos Island National Park and World Heritage site is located 530 km southwest of Costa Rica's mainland.
 Known as one of the world’s most incredible diving destinations, it is famous for its large populations of scalloped hammerhead and white tip reef sharks, and boasts a number of endemic fish that occur nowhere else on the planet.
 Hammerheads are easily viewed at close range at “cleaning stations,” and inquisitive green turtles commonly approach our dive teams, offering fantastic photographic opportunities and facilitating tagging studies.

 Other regularly observed species include Galapagos sharks, black tip sharks, silky sharks, marbled rays, eagle rays and bottlenose dolphins.
 The special treat of any diving expedition--whale sharks--are also occasionally observed.
 Endless schools of jacks also swarm the island.